 Higher Certificate in Community Counselling

-(Minimum one year, maximum three years, 124 credits)
+(Minimum one year, maximum three years, 126 credits)

 Aim

-This programme aims to train and equip lay counsellors to be knowledgeable and effective in making a difference in the mental health and well-being of individuals in a variety of settings, including churches, schools, non-governmental organisations (NGOs) and faith-based organisations (FBOs).
+The purpose of the Higher Certificate in Community Counselling, designed at NQF level 5, is to train and equip lay counsellors to be knowledgeable and effective in making a difference in the mental health and well-being of individuals in a variety of settings, including churches, schools, non-governmental organisations (NGOs) and faith-based organisations (FBOs).

 Mode of delivery